savirsuda/savirsuda.github.io/_posts/2021-2-26-IDOR-to-view-personal-email-addresses-of-more-than-50k-users.md

 Thanks for Reading this, hope you enjoyed my first blog :)

-Many more blogs to come xD
+Many more to come xD

 Until next time!